ElodineOfficial/AuriBot/README.md

 #### 5. Start Developing
 - Begin working on your task.
 Refer to the project sign-up sheet for guidance.
 - Begin to prompt GPT, BARD, or your chosen LLM for a sketch of your file.
-- Have your chosen LLM fill our that sketch function by function.
+- Have your chosen LLM fill out that sketch function by function.
 - Test your features thoroughly in your test environment.
 - Human oversight when troubleshooting is fair game.
 The idea is to have the LLM build the bulk of your code, 70% or more.
 - Use discord.js v14, !commands have been established in the initial guidance and will be the most simple for both participants and the AI to manage.